mithilproof/Christopher/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the Stem Code of Conduct.
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [mithil@pm.me]().

+## I don't want to read this whole thing, I just have a question!

+> Please don't file an issue to ask a question.
+You'll get faster results by using the resources provided below.

+We are working on an official message board with a detailed FAQ and where the community chimes in with helpful advice if you have questions.
+- Slack channel.
+-Discuss, the official stemAI message board.

+## What should I know before I get started?

+### Christopher
+We are tring to solve illiteracy and this is not an easy job.